theLauA/cacraus/README.md

 - And by that, I learned about border-radius, line gradient, and after/before.
 Those are very cool css properties.

 - Applies the footer design change to every pages, change the logo to the color one.

+- Added the resources page, but forogot to link it to the menu.